Coursera (COUR)

 • Focus on expanding its platform came at the expense of monetization as its average revenue per customer fell by 7.3% annually

-• A positive is that its paying Users are rising, meaning the company can increase revenue without incurring additional customer acquisition costs if it can cross-sell additional products and features
+• On the plus side, its paying Users are rising, meaning the company can increase revenue without incurring additional customer acquisition costs if it can cross-sell additional products and features

 StockStory Analyst Team